Chickpea Couscous Salad

 Instructions

 • In a small pot, bring water to a boil.
-Add couscous, stir vigorously until most of the liquid is absorbed, about 30 seconds.
+Add the couscous and stir vigorously until most of the liquid is absorbed, about 30 seconds.

 • Remove from heat and let stand, covered, for 5 minutes.
 Fluff with a fork and transfer to a large salad bowl to cool down.